Allerdest, Levocetirizine

 • Steady systemic clearance in healthy individuals

 The way a drug is removed from the body usually means it only needs to be taken once a day.
-This helps keep the amount of drug in the bloodstream consistent, which is important for it to work properly.
-It also reduces the ups and downs in drug levels, making it a more reliable treatment.
+This helps keep the drug's effects consistent and stable, without big ups and downs in the amount of drug in the blood.

 Approved Uses of Allerdest (Levocetirizine)